roboskel/roboskel_git/README.md

     ALL the nodes
     - roslaunch openni_launch openni.launch
     - roslaunch recorder full.launch
-    User presses START to start recording and the X button to stop it and Ctrl-C to stop the audio recording
+    User presses START to start recording and the X button to stop it

+6) face_rec

+  Description : A ROS wrapper for a face tracking program developed by Alexandros Loulemes.
+The program uses opencv to
+  capture images from a camera and detect faces, and annotate them with a circle of different colour for each face detected.
+  The ROS node records the id of each face, its coordinates and the radius of the circle around it.
+It then proceeds to
+  publish a message containing this information for each face detected in every frame it processes.
+The message published is
+  a vector of messages each containing the above information

+  To run :
+  -  roslaunch openni_launch openni.launch
+  -  roslaunch face_rec fr.launch
+  User presses START to start tracking and sending messages and the X button to quit the program